 Elizabeth K. Eisenhauer, Esq. is an associate attorney who has successfully assisted clients with a variety of family law matters including divorce, child custody, child and spousal support, and marital property distribution.
-Prior to joining Notaro, Calabrese, and Epstein, P.C., Elizabeth was a Staff Attorney at Neighborhood Legal Services, where she focused her practice on obtaining Protection From Abuse Orders for domestic violence victims and helping clients navigate the complex custody process.
+Prior to joining Notaro Calabrese & Epstein - Divorce and Family Law Attorneys, Elizabeth was a Staff Attorney at Neighborhood Legal Services, where she focused her practice on obtaining Protection From Abuse Orders for domestic violence victims and helping clients navigate the complex custody process.

 Elizabeth attended Edinboro University of Pennsylvania where she earned her Bachelor’s degree in Political Science and earned a minor in History.
 She then obtained her Juris Doctor degree from Duquesne School of Law, along with a Major Concentration in Family Law.
 During law school, Elizabeth was a certified legal intern and student manager for the Duquesne Family Law Clinic and a Research Editor on the Duquesne Business Law Journal.
 Upon graduation, she was awarded the American Academy of Matrimonial Lawyers Award for her academic excellence, commitment to the practice and development of family law, and highest standard for ethical behavior.
 She was also awarded a Certificate of Recognition for her outstanding service, dedication, and commitment to public service.